jullevistrunz/ExternalPoliceComputerOld/README.md

 - Source: https://forum.cfx.re/uploads/default/original/4X/c/6/7/c67d156aaba53758e345a6cf72110044048f3e3e.jpeg

 ## Styles
-- File: `EPC/styles.css`
+- File: `EPC/custom.css`
 - For simple customization you may change colors and the header size in the `:root` selector
-- Feel free to also change the rest to your likings
+- Feel free to also add more css. `EPC/custom.css` will overwrite `EPC/styles.css`

 ## Steam overlay
 - In steam go to Steam<a>&rarr;</a>Settings<a>&rarr;</a>In Game